 About Aizhou

 Aizhou (I-JO) Liu is a Chinese-born, NYC-based multi-genre composer who specializes in writing original songs for picture.
-She composes music fused between traditional Chinese and modern Western culture and sings in both English and Mandarin.
-She is known for “composing fun”.
-Aizhou is the first and twice the recipient of Genelec x AES Audio Pioneering Award for Outstanding Women.
-She is constantly looking for new collaborators in the areas of film/TV, video games, and virtual reality.
+Known for “composing fun”, she composes music fused between traditional Chinese and modern Western culture and sings in both English and Mandarin.

-Aizhou’s passion for film and storytelling has led her to compose for National Geographic, for whom she has written for the 2022 SharkFest Special, Game of Sharks, the How We Explore podcast, and theme music for the documentary TV series Megastructures.
-Her original song Amplify Your Voice, an anthem celebrating Chinese culture, was featured in Disney’s new Chip ‘N Dale series.
-She has co-written music for the acclaimed mobile game Arknights with over 3 million players worldwide.
+Aizhou’s passion for film and storytelling has led her to compose for National Geographic, for whom she has written for the 2022 SharkFest Special, Game of Sharks, the How We Explore podcast, and the documentary TV series Megastructures.
+She served as the composer & music producer for The Barbie Podcast for Mattel & Sony Music Podcast.
+Her original song Amplify Your Voice, an anthem celebrating Chinese culture, was featured in Disney’s Chip ‘N Dale miniseries.
+She has written music for the acclaimed mobile game Arknights with over 3 million players worldwide as well as Zynga’s first blockchain game SugarTown.

-Aizhou is an alumna of Berklee College of Music (Bachelor’s) and of New York University (Master’s).
+Aizhou is an Assistant Professor of Songwriting at Berklee College of Music, her alma mater.
 Aizhou is an advocate for women and POC in entertainment.
 She is the only composer selected for BAFTA’s Newcomers Development Program.
 She is a proud member of the Alliance of Women Film Composers (AWFC), Composers Diversity Collective (CDC), and Asian American Documentary Network (A-Doc).